dell/terraform-provider-powerflex/docs/resources/user.md

 page_title: "powerflex_user Resource - powerflex"
 subcategory: ""
 description: |-
-  This resource can be used to manage mapping of volumes to an SDC on a PowerFlex array.
+  This resource can be used to manage user on a PowerFlex array.
 ---

 # powerflex_user (Resource)

-This resource can be used to manage mapping of volumes to an SDC on a PowerFlex array.
+This resource can be used to manage user on a PowerFlex array.

 ## Example Usage